taylormiley/local-weather-app/README.md

 #NSS Group Project:  Local Weather App
-An NSS group project with contributions from @tannert44, @rob1nburt0n, and @taylormiley.
+An NSS group project with contributions from @tannert44, @rob1nburt0n, and @brendanpierson.
 This web app takes a user's zip code and gives the current weather conditions.
 The user can also get the 3 day and week long forecast.

 ###Technologies used:
 1. RequireJS